iosmo/contribrutal/README.md

 # Contribrutal

-A wee shell script to automate a git repo to prove your commits do not only reflect your overall contriubtion to an employer/team.
+A wee shell script to automate a git repo to prove your commits do not only reflect your overall contribution to an employer/team.

 Simple execution: